-Solution: To obtain the smoothest movement, reduce the screen size in the Movement Mode by pressing 1, 2 or 3 on the keyboard.
+Solution: To obtain the smoothest movement, reduce the screen size in the Movement Mode by pressing 1,2, or 3 on the keyboard.
 You may also consider upgrading your hardware.
-See the section titled, Hardware Upgrade Suggestions.
+See the section titled, Hardware Upgrade Suggestions on page 47.

 Problem: I can't get my sound to work.

 Solution: Setting up the sound system can be a very frustrating process, especially if you've just installed a new card.
 Sound card problems are our number one customer support problem, so don't feel bad.
-UKM has a very sophisticated sound setup and auto detect module which will help you find the correct settings for your card.
+UKM (Under a Killing Moon) has a very sophisticated sound setup and auto detect module which will help you find the correct settings for your card.
 Try the suggestions below before you call our technical support department.
-Also refer to the section entitled Sound Card Trouble Shooting.
+Also refer to the section entitled Sound Card Trouble Shooting on page 47.

-- Make sure that the check boxes for both the Digital Sound Device and the MIDI Music Device are set to ON in the Configuration Screen. - 2.
-Verify that the system is properly connected and working outside of UKM.
+Note: Sound cards can sometimes have Interrupt and DMA conflicts with other hardware.
+Symptoms include, strange program behavior, distorted sound and lockups.
+If you suspect a conflict problem, check your sound card manual for instructions on how to change parameters and try different settings.
+Then go into UKM and make changes to match the card.
+1. Make sure that the check boxes for both the Digital Sound Device and the MIDI Music Device are set to ON in the Configuration Screen.
+See page 36.

+2. Verify that the system is properly connected and working outside of UKM.
 Most cards come with some self-diagnostic programs or you may try using it in windows.
 If you can't get it working, try to call the card manufacturer first.
 This would be your quickest solution.
 If you can't get help from the manufacturer, call us.
-We'll try to help you get it working. - 3.
-Try to Auto Detect your card.
-Go to the Set Sound Device screen in UKM and click the Auto Detect button.
+We'll try to help you get it working.

+3. Try to Auto Detect your card.
+Go to the Set Sound Device screen in UKM (see page 37.) and click the Auto Detect button.
 If Auto Detect finds a card, go to step 4.
 If it does not find a card, call our technical support department.
 If the computer locks up, reboot the machine and repeat step 3.
-The program keeps track of the lockups and will try a different test each time. - 4.
-Once Auto Detect has found a card, click on the Accept button. - 5.
-Now test this card by pressing the Sound Test button.
+The program keeps track of the lockups and will try a different test each time.

+4. Once Auto Detect has found a card, click on the Accept button.

+5. Now test this card by pressing the Sound Test button.
 If you hear a voice, click the OK button and proceed to step 7.
 If not, click on the Auto Detect button again.
 Auto Detect will find the same card that you just tested, but this time, click the Continue button.
 The last card may have been a phantom detection, and we want to see if it can find another match.
 If it finds another card, click Accept and repeat step 5.
-If it doesn't find another card, proceed to step 6. - 6.
-If Auto Detect has found a card but the sound test doesn't work, it may be that the I/O Port, Interrupt, or DMA channel is not set correctly.
+If it doesn't find another card, proceed to step 6.

+6. If Auto Detect has found a card but the sound test doesn't work, it may be that the I/O Port, Interrupt, or DMA channel is not set correctly.
 Normally, Auto Detect will find the correct settings, but not always.
 Try different values and click the Sound Test button to test each setting.
-If you are still unsuccessful, call our technical support department. - 7.
-If you passed step 5, the hardest part is over.
+If you are still unsuccessful, call our technical support department.

+7. If you passed step 5, the hardest part is over.
 Click continue until you get to the MIDI Music Device screen, then click the Sound Test button.
 If you hear a tune, click the OK button and you're done.
 If not, try different I/O Port settings.
 If you are not successful, call our technical support department.